Stock Break-Even Calculator

 Factors and fees

-• Higher commissions raise break-even price.
+• Commission fees: broker commissions increase total cost and raise break-even price.

 Example workflow

+For each buy, enter shares, total cost paid, commission amount, and tax amount.
 After calculation, compare break-even price versus average price.
 The gap between them is driven by fees.
 The charts visualize how much of your total outlay is cost versus fees.

 Limitations and tips